 Our Exacta 2 and our 3000 Series Exacta 2 have an easy to read digital display that uses yellow/green/red as the visual feedback.
 Whether the tools are used torque application or an audit, the screen turns yellow when the operator is close to the target torque value and turns green when the operator is within the required torque range.
 If the operator exceeds the torque specification the display turns red.

-W. Edwards Deming said that people will do their best and often times it is the system that prevents them from doing so.
+W. Edwards Deming said that people do their best and often it is the system that prevents them from doing so.
 Our integrated, systematic approach to error proofing supports people in doing their best.
 Our system supports rather than interferes.
 Here is an example.

 We see workers on car lines using our Exacta 2 digital wrenches to make the final adjustments on car doors to ensure the fit is perfect and the doors don't leak.
-Right after the water test the operators make final adjustments.
+Right after the water test, the operators make final adjustments.
 They use the digital wrench because of the +/- 1% Indicated Value accuracy.
 But they also like the display with the yellow/green/red feedback.
 We see a lot of real craftsmen working with pride knowing when the car leaves their station those doors are about as perfect as they can be.

 We won't take you through our entire product line and how we contribute to Error Proofing By Behavior Modification, but our sales professionals would be happy to do so.